Risk-Sensitive Agent Compositions: Experimental evaluation

-We implement \footnote{The implementation can be found at \url{https://github.com/guruprerana/worm}} the~\bucketedvar~algorithm for worst-case risk minimization and evaluate its performance on a suite of discrete and continuous control benchmarks that require composing agents trained with reinforcement learning (RL) to complete long-horizon objectives.
+We implement the~\bucketedvar~algorithm for risk minimization and evaluate its performance on a suite of discrete and continuous control benchmarks that require composing agents trained with reinforcement learning (RL) to complete long-horizon objectives.
 In all the benchmarks that we consider, the agent graphs \(G = \agentgraph\) share the following structure: the domain associated with each vertex \(X_v\) is the state space of the control environment \(\Sigma\) and the agents along each edge are control policies \(\pi_e : \Sigma \to \dists(\Sigma^* \times \Sigma)\) that take an initial state and produce a distribution over trajectories and final states.
 These final states then become the initial states for the next policy.
 Lastly, \(\dist_s\) represents the distribution over the initial states of the environment.

-\textbf{Maximizing safety during navigation and manipulation.} We test our algorithm on the 16-Rooms and Fetch environments from \citet{jothimurugan21:dirl} who present a compositional RL framework to complete long-horizon objectives in continuous environments.
-An objective is specified as a \textit{task graph} which is, in essence, the same as an agent graph.
-In the task graph, every edge represents a \textit{reach-avoid} subtask: reaching a target region while avoiding a set of dangerous states.
-Each reach-avoid subtask specifies a real-valued reward function that takes in a trajectory of execution of the policy and evaluates to at least zero if the trajectory successfully completes the subtask.
-Intuitively, the reward captures a distance metric between trajectories and reach-avoid sets.
-A task graph can be naturally mapped to an agent graph: the loss function is defined as the negative of the reward function.

-The 16-Rooms environment looks similar to the MouseNav environment and consists of 16 rooms arranged in a \(4 \times 4\) grid with doors between adjacent rooms.
-RL policies are trained to control a point mass to complete reach-avoid tasks.
-The agent graph has 13 vertices and 16 paths of length 8 each.
-The second Fetch environment~\cite{plappert:fetch} is taken from Gymnasium-Robotics and involves controlling a 7-DoF robotic arm with a gripper attached at the end to pick up and move objects.
-In this environment, we consider the task graph for the PickAndPlaceChoice objective that directs the gripper to move near the object, grip it, pick it up and move along one of two trajectories.
-The graph has 7 vertices and 2 paths of length 5.
-Additionally, we adapt the Rooms environment to implement the MouseNav environment from~\Cref{fig:mouse-nav-diamond}.